|University of Liverpool||B.A. (Hons)||Psychology & Physical Education|

 NAOE Steve was awarded a bursary by the National Association for Outdoor Education for the quality of his Masters dissertation on Contextual Interference

-ESRC On the basis of his research proposals to the Economic & Social Research Council Steve was awarded an Open Competition award for both his second Masters degree and his Ph.D with a score of alpha+ - the highest possible.
+ESRC On the basis of his research proposals to the UK Economic & Social Research Council, Steve was awarded an Open Competition award for both his second Masters degree and his Ph.D. with a score of alpha+ – the highest possible.
+This is awarded to an application that has “outstanding potential scientific merit” and which is “considered to be internationally competitive and of such merit, timeliness and novelty that it is likely to make a significant contribution to knowledge and the development of the research area.”

 NASPSPA Steve is a member of the North American Society for Sports Psychology and Physical Activity.
 He presented his most recent research at NASPSPA’s 2015 conference in Portland, Oregon.